4 Reasons No One Is Adopting Your BI Solution and What You Can Do About It

 - Send employees to BI software user conferences

 - Create in-house best practices and guides

-- Set up mentoring sessions with data team members
+- Set up mentoring sessions with data/BI team members

 - Host “lunch and learns” where analytics experts are available to answer questions

 Learn how E.W.
 Scripps Decreased Time to Data Insights by 93% with Snowflake and Sigma.

 Where to go from here

 If you’re serious about closing the BI adoption gap, you’ll need to put in the work.
 The good news?
 These efforts are worth it.
 Forrester reports that data-driven companies grow more than 30% annually on average.
 With the right mindset, technology, and approach, you can join the 31% of companies that feel they have been able to build a “data-driven culture.”

 If you have questions, Sigma is here to help.
 We’re leading the charge to make data accessible and valuable for every company.
 Our cloud-first approach is one that you can feel confident in investing in, and will stand the test of time.